 - 2.1 The Council is only responsible for the control and maintenance of computer equipment provided by the Council.
-The Council provides tablets equipment for the use by Councillors.
+The Council provides equipment for the use by Councillors.
 No responsibility or work will be undertaken by ICT on computer or telephony equipment not provided by the Council.
 Members using their own computer equipment will be responsible for the cost and maintenance.
 Support for council provided equipment can only be provided at Surrey Heath Borough Council offices in Knoll Road. - 2.2 All equipment and software provided by the Council remains the property of the Council at all times.
 The equipment provided is solely for the use of the Council Member for whom the equipment is provided and is not to be used by other members of the household, friends or relatives. - 2.3 The Member is responsible for keeping the equipment provided in a good condition, subject to fair wear and tear.
 Due care must be undertaken to keep the provided equipment safe and secure, in accordance with the signed equipment agreement.
 Equipment must not be left unattended in a vehicle in plain sight and must be removed overnight.
-In the event of a device being lost which has access to Council information should be reported to the ICT team team as soon as possible as soon as possible or by the next working day if over a weekend. - 2.4 The Member must return all the equipment supplied by the Council, if the Member ceases to be a Member of the Council, the equipment is no longer required, or on request by the Council, or if the Audit and Standards Committee is satisfied that the Member has broken this Code of Practice.
+In the event of a device being lost which has access to Council information should be reported to the ICT team as soon as possible or by the next working day if over a weekend. - 2.4 The Member must return all the equipment supplied by the Council, if the Member ceases to be a Member of the Council, the equipment is no longer required, on request by the Council, or if the Audit and Standards Committee is satisfied that the Member has broken this Code of Practice.
 The equipment should be returned, or made available for collection as soon as possible and within one month of the above circumstances occurring.

-- 2.5 Access to USB storage is disabled on Council supplied equipment and all data should be saved in provided cloud storage solution.
-Waste computer output must be disposed of with due regard to its sensitivity.
-Printed output with confidential or personal details must be shredded.
-Special confidential waste sacks can be provided by the Council for the disposal of sensitive waste. - 2.6 Waste Ceomputer output must be disposed of with due regard to its sensitivity.
+- 2.5 Access to USB storage is disabled on Council supplied equipment and all data should be saved in provided cloud storage solution. - 2.6 Computer output must be disposed of with due regard to its sensitivity.
 Printed output with confidential or personal details must be shredded.
 Special confidential waste sacks can be provided by the Council for the disposal of sensitive waste.